firstdraft/guides/diagramming-an-idea-with-first-draft.md

 # Diagramming an Idea with First Draft

-[ideas.firstdraft.com](https://ideas.firstdraft.com) is a tool designed to help you plan out your app idea from an information-storage perspective.

 First, of course, you have to have some idea of what you want to build.
 My personal process is: